LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="DeleteRegistrationData-delete-">Delete Registration Data (DELETE)</h4>
  This API allows you to delete an item from a dropdown list.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-registration-data/delete-registration-data)

 ```java